M64GitHub/movy/perf-tst/README.md

 **Tests sizes:** 10x10, 25x25, 50x50, 64x64, 100x100, 150x150, 200x200

-**Why it matters:** ANSI conversion is pure overhead.
+**Why it matters:** ANSI conversion is our main bottleneck.
 Every frame needs to be converted before it hits the terminal, so this needs to be fast.
 The test shows how conversion time scales with sprite size.

 ### 2. RenderEngine.render_stable
-Tests static sprite rendering performance—compositing multiple sprites into a single output surface.
+Tests static (not moving / animating) sprite rendering performance—compositing multiple sprites into a single output surface.

 **Tests configurations:**
 - Square outputs: 64x64, 96x96, 128x128, 160x160, 192x192, 256x256
 - 16:9 horizontal: Various widescreen sizes
 - 9:16 vertical: Portrait-oriented sizes

 **Why it matters:** This is the core rendering loop.
 It handles z-ordering, alpha blending, and pixel composition.
-Understanding how it scales across different output sizes and aspect ratios helps optimize real-world rendering scenarios.
+Understanding how it scales across different output sizes and aspect ratios helps optimization.

 ### 3. RenderEngine.render_stable_with_toAnsi
 Tests the full pipeline—render sprites AND convert to ANSI in one measurement.